jabercrombia/google-dashboard-api/README.md

 - **Dynamic Data Fetching**: Used the GA4 Data API to fetch metrics like active users, session duration, and more.
 - **Secure Authentication**: Implemented secure authentication using a Google Cloud Service Account.
 - **Custom Reporting**: Built custom dashboards and reports using the fetched GA4 data.
+- **Password Modal for Secure API Access**: Added a password modal to restrict access to sensitive API requests.
+The modal ensures that only authenticated users can make requests to the GA4 Data API.
 ---

 ## **How It Works**